pvilas/fin_sanctions/README.md

 # fin_sanctions

-Interface for query the lists of UN, EU and US persons, groups and entities subject to financial sanctions.
+Web interface for query the lists of UN, EU and US persons, groups and entities subject to financial sanctions.

 The project aims to compliment the EU regulations in the sense of detect similitudes between a given name and the lists.

 We use the Levenshtein distance in order to detect matches.

-We can pass the distance on the *distance* parameter of the query.
+The project includes a Flask web server and a script that updates the local database with the sanction lists.

+It includes also *connectors* that translates the different lists (EU, UN, US) to a common database format.
+More lists can be added to the database only programming a suitable new connector.

+You would have some web, python and linux/mac experience to install fin_sanctions.

 ## Lists

 - [EU](http://eeas.europa.eu/cfsp/sanctions/consol-list/index_en.htm)
 - [UN](https://www.un.org/sc/suborg/en/sanctions/un-sc-consolidated-list)
 - [US](https://www.treasury.gov/ofac/downloads/consolidated/consolidated.xml)

 ## Installation

+The only issue with the installation is the need of the spellfix sqlite extension.
+We must compile it on the local system.

 Clone fin_sanctions
 ```